Discover Jesus \ Events \Jesus and the Apostles Take a 3-Day Vacation

 Jesus took his apostles on a three-day retreat to address personal and group challenges.
 The break helped them relax, gain perspective, and improve their relationships.
 Upon returning, they found their problems diminished and their spirits lifted.

 In the summer of 27 CE, Jesus and the apostles spent time in Samaria and among the gentiles, where they preached the gospel.
 This was hard for the apostles, given their deep-seated distrust of the Samaritans.
 They felt that the Greeks and Romans did not take them seriously.
-In addition, they were all having some difficulties with personal issues and general problems in harmonizing themselves with the apostles and the teachings of John the Baptist.
+In addition, they were all having some difficulties with personal issues and general problems in harmonizing themselves with the disciples of John the Baptist.

 One day in late summer, Andrew came to Jesus, desiring to talk with him about what to do about all of this; he felt overwhelmed.
 Instead of offering advice to Andrew, Jesus invited him to gather the apostles and join him for a three-day vacation.
 Andrew did as the Master instructed, and the twelve accompanied Jesus to Mount Sartaba for some rest and relaxation.